CHAPTER 23: EVAN

 Over the next few weeks, it was more of the same.
 To maintain Caleb’s affections for her, she had to utilize a pink arrow on him each day, but the effects weren’t cumulative.
 Caleb’s affections only grew at a normal rate; he didn’t suddenly act inappropriately towards her or suddenly declare his undying love for her.
 Alectra watched through the eyes of her former self as she sold the relationship.
 She laughed at his jokes, funny or not, and joined him for lunch breaks when she could, among other things.

 One day, things took a big step forward towards Alectra’s goal.
-Caleb had come into the store to do some shopping, and after Alectra used an affection arrow on them, they had talked for about an hour before her shift was to end.
+Caleb had come into the store to do some shopping, and after Alectra used an affection arrow on him, they had talked for about an hour before her shift was to end.
 “Tomorrow there’s a big movie premiere,” Caleb said.
 “After I get off work would you like to go with me?”

 Alectra felt it as her former self smiled both inside and out.
 However, the smiles were very different.
 The smile on the outside was excited and eager.
 The smile on the inside was sinister and calculating.
 “I’d love to,” she said.